fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## The Edge Network

+Edge computing is about processing data at the closest point of interaction, while cloud computing is about processing data in a data center.

+Instead of resolving requests in the cloud, where roundtrip times are noticeable due to latency, the processing of requests is done at your closest convenience, which means getting you a quicker response and a better user experience.

+Fleek Network's Edge computing is computing that's done at the speediest location to the user.
+Provided by Network Nodes that are favorably dispersed and operated by a diverse community.

-The community members host and operate the Network Nodes, which form the Edge Platform, and contribute to a decentralized network of Web Services.
+The community members host and operate the Network Nodes, which form the Edge Platform, and contribute to an autonomous and decentralized network of Web Services.

 Some of the resources provided by the Network Nodes are:

 - Disk Storage
 - Processing power (CPU Units)
 - Network bandwidth
-- Geographic distribution
+- Availability

 ## Incentives